 • Roadside assistance: Roadside assistance covers basic vehicle repairs if your car breaks down on the side of the road.
 It also helps cover costs associated with towing, gas delivery, battery services, tire changes and more.

 • Rental reimbursement: Rental reimbursement will reimburse you for the cost of a rental car while your vehicle is being repaired due to a covered claim.
 You must carry comprehensive or collision (or both) to qualify for rental reimbursement.
-Depending on the company, there are different coverage levels to choose from.
-An example limit would be $30 a day for a rental car, with a maximum payout of $900 per claim.

 Frequently asked questions

 • Most affordable car insurance companies in Florida offer discounts that can help drivers save money on their policy.
-Some common car insurance discounts are bunding a home and auto insurance policy, insuring multiple vehicles, taking a defensive driving course, being claims-free and having an anti-theft system in the vehicle.
+Some common car insurance discounts are bundling a home and auto insurance policy, insuring multiple vehicles, taking a defensive driving course, being claims-free and having an anti-theft system in the vehicle.

 • Although most states require your license and registration to match, Florida is one state that allows you to register your vehicle with an out-of-state license.
 If you’re not a resident of Florida, you can still register your vehicle under certain circumstances.
 For example, if you are temporarily working in Florida, you could register for a 90-day license plate.